 It appears that filming on season 13 was delayed by several weeks, but still kicked off at roughly the same time of year as was always intended.

-However, due to more complex filming practices necessitated by the health crisis, the upcoming season has had to shorten its run by three episodes to ensure production won’t run over.
+However, due to more complex filming practices necessitated by the health crisis, the upcoming season has had to shorten its run by three episodes to ensure production won’t run over, and is structured as a serialised story rather than the usual one-off episodes.

-Incumbent Doctor Jodie Whittaker has confirmed she’ll be back for season 13, reuniting alongside Chris Chibnall for a new series of adventures – though as noted above, it’s not been confirmed whether she’ll stay beyond that.
+Incumbent Doctor Jodie Whittaker has confirmed she’ll be back for season 13, reuniting with Chris Chibnall for a new series of adventures – their final outing as star and showrunner, respectively.

-However companions Tosin Cole and Bradley Walsh will not be back for more, with the pair leaving after the special having booked big new roles in US legal drama 61st Street and a remake of The Darling Buds of May respectively.
+Companions Tosin Cole and Bradley Walsh will definitely not be back for more, with the pair leaving after the special, having booked big new roles in US legal drama 61st Street and an ITV remake of The Darling Buds of May respectively.
 Instead, John Bishop’s new character Dan (see above) will take their place at the Doctor’s side.

-Meanwhile, Sacha Dhawan has said he’s open to returning again as the Doctor’s nemesis The Master, assuming the fans are keen to have him back.
+Meanwhile, Sacha Dhawan has said he’s open to returning again as the Doctor’s nemesis, The Master, assuming fans are keen to have him back.

 “There’s been no talk about me coming back,” he told RadioTimes.com.
 “I know they are planning another series and I’m waiting for that phone call.

 “I would really love to come back.
 I’m just really excited to see, if I do come back, where they’d take the character.
-Y’know, the Master’s so unpredictable, he can get out of anything!
+The Master is so unpredictable, he can get out of anything!
 I’m sure he’ll be inclined to make another visit.
-I hope!”
+I hope so!”

 Towards the end of the series 12 finale there was also a hint that the Master may have escaped another certain death.